d3jia/book/INTRO.md

-Subject: New Joiner Intro – ISAP CMI | Dejia Wang

 Hi Trisha,

 Thank you for the welcome note.
 Please find my details below for the ISAP CMI onboarding pack.

 Personal Info
-- Name: Dejia Wang
+	•	Name: Dejia Wang
-- Nationality: Singapore Citizen
+	•	Nationality: Singapore Citizen
-- Role: DevOps Engineer (External Consultant) – ISAP CMI / Capital Market IT
+	•	Role: DevOps Engineer (External Consultant) – ISAP CMI / Capital Market IT
-- Reporting Manager: [TL/Manager Name – please confirm if you’d like this to be CACIB line manager or Luxoft manager]
+	•	Reporting Manager: [Reporting Manager Name – please confirm]

 Personal Introduction (2 paragraphs)
-I’m a DevOps/SRE engineer with ~4 years of experience supporting cloud and container platforms, primarily around Kubernetes (EKS), CI/CD (GitLab), IaC (Terraform), and observability (Prometheus/Grafana/ELK).
-In my previous roles, I worked on platform operations, automation, and reliability improvements—building repeatable workflows, tightening deployment pipelines, and reducing operational toil through scripting and standardization.
+I’m a DevOps Engineer with close to 4 years of professional experience, supporting cloud and container environments across CI/CD and infrastructure automation.
+My recent experience includes working with Kubernetes, GitLab CI/CD, Terraform, Linux, and monitoring/observability tooling such as Prometheus and Grafana.
+I focus on building reliable, repeatable operational workflows and improving platform stability through automation.

-Outside of work, I enjoy strength training at the gym, learning new tooling, and building small automation projects (ChatOps-style scripts/bots that turn operational tasks into simple commands).
-I’m looking forward to working with the team, learning the CACIB environment, and contributing quickly to platform stability and delivery efficiency.
+Outside of work, I keep active with strength training and I enjoy learning new tools and improving my technical fundamentals.
+I’m looking forward to getting up to speed on the ISAP CMI environment, collaborating with the team, and contributing consistently to day-to-day delivery and operations.

 Additional Info
-- Professional photo: I can provide upon request / once I’m properly set up on the network.
+	•	Professional photo: I can provide once my access setup is completed.

 Thanks,
 Dejia Wang